DarcyWang1/csc311Project/README.md

 ﻿# csc311Project
-the stater code was in stater.zip
+the starter code was in starter.zip